Boyle-Lab/SEMpl/README.md

 1. bowtie binary in ./bin
 2. bedtools binary in ./bin
 3. argument to "-readcache" is not optional.
-4. This program has been tested on Ubuntu 16.04.2 LTS.

 # Compilation
 1. Clone to computer, then cd into lib/libBigWig-master and run "make".